forestgrape/coronavirus/10_vaccines/effects_on_s2_infections.md

 Background: For vaccinated people at baseline there's much IgG but few IgA ([Immune Responses](#immune-responses)).
 The viruses may be mainly prevented from infecting the alveoli (which corresponds to the observations that vaccines reduce the frequency of ARDS).

 There are open questions, how the vaccination primed immune system alters SARS-CoV-2 infections:
 * Which locations are infected?
 Or concretely in which specimens SARS-2 RNA is detected?
-In NPS samples, saliva samples, endotracheal lavage fluid, bronchealveolar lavage fluid?
+In NPS samples, saliva samples, endotracheal lavage fluid, bronchoalveolar lavage fluid?
 E.g. it could be that mainly the bronchi are infected but not the alveoli.
-This is possible since the bronchial epithelium is less protected by IgG, but the alveolar cells are protected by IgG.
+This is possible since the bronchial epithelium is less protected by IgG, but the alveolar cells are protected by IgG and circulating T cells.
 * Is the clearance faster or slower.
 Longer infection durations or even persistent infections are possible in the bronchial epithelium.